andywillis/ferocious-beasts-top-trumps/README.md

 ## Design

 - No backend to make things simple.
 JSON is loaded immediately into state.
-- Used OpenProps to create a set of CSS variables used throughout.
+- Used OpenProps as a base to create a set design system rules (CSS variables) used throughout the app.
 - Grid/Flex used to allow for a responsive app.
 Currently optimised for desktop and iPad landscape.
 - Computer opponent to play against.